 If you are unable or unwilling to get collateral for a standard loan, a personal loan may be a viable option since personal loans may be provided without security.

-You may also consider getting a personal loan if you prefer to have more flexibility on how to use the loan proceeds; that is if in future you might change how you plan to use the proceeds.
+You may also consider getting a personal loan if you prefer to have more flexibility on how to use the loan proceeds; that is if in the future you might change how you plan to use the proceeds.

 A standard loan agreement prescribes how the proceeds of the loan may be spent.
 Examples of standard loan agreements are mortgage agreements that specify the money may only be spent to buy a house and student loan agreements that prescribe that the funds may only be spent on paying school fees.
 Standard loan agreements are generally relatively rigid compared to personal loan agreements.